Today’s Management Practices Program Tomorrow’s Milk Production

 Calves, like dairy cows, like consistency in their feeding regimes, be it feeding times or feed composition.

 Implementation on farm: By weighing the amount of milk replacer or having a consistent source of milk (i.e. not mixing colostrum, transition milk or whole milk), the milk solution offered to the calves will contain a more consistent amount of solids and needed nutrients for growth.
 Many portable scales can be purchased to weigh the amount of powder and water used when mixing milk replacer which are both accurate and economical.
+If automatic calf feeders are used, the amount of milk powder needs to be calibrated as part of the normal maintenance routine.

 Reward: Calf gain will be more consistent with less digestive upsets.